MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/business-events.md

 However, custom process actions have the following limitations:

 - Like any workflow, they can be disabled in the UI.
 You may not know when someone disables your custom process action until it suddenly stops working.
-- Until recently, there was no way to prevent synchronous plug-in steps to be registered on custom process actions, which means anyone could register synchronous steps that could change the behavior of the custom process action.
+- Until recently, there was no way to prevent synchronous plug-in steps to be registered on custom process actions, which means anyone could register synchronous steps that could change the behavior of the custom process action or even cancel it.
 There is now a [IsCustomProcessingStepAllowedForOtherPublishers](/reference/entities/workflow#BKMK_IsCustomProcessingStepAllowedForOtherPublishers) managed property that allows a custom process action to block this.
 But if you are going to update your custom process action to set this property, you should consider converting it to use Custom API instead.

 For more information about how they are different, see [Compare Custom Process Action and Custom API](../../developer/data-platform/custom-actions.md#compare-custom-process-action-and-custom-api)